justin2004/weblog/DRAFTS/fused_edges/README.md

 # Fused Edges

-By fused edge I mean using a single edge as a shortcut for multiple edges.
+If you are doing domain modeling and using a graph database you might be tempted to used fused edges.
+You see them around the semantic web.
+But you should resist the temptation.

 ## What

 In a graph database fused edges occur when the domain modeler uses a single edge when a node and two edges would be more thoughtful.
+By fused edge I mean using a single edge as a shortcut for multiple edges.
 To me a fused edges feels like running an interstate through an area of interest and not putting an exit nearby.
+They also feel like putting a cast on a joint that normally articulates.

 Here is an example of fused edges:

 ![fused edges](media/fused_edges.png)

-And here is what those fused edges look like in turtle:
+And here is what those fused edges look like in turtle (a popular RDF graph serialization):
 ```ttl
 :event01 :venueName "Olive Garden" .
 ```